 - Sirloin end is closest to the rump and tends to be bony.

-Like pork chops, there are many cuts that get sold as "pork roast."
+Like pork chops, many cuts get sold as "pork roasts."
 What binds them together is that they are all cuts that turn out well when baked in the oven.

 - Pork Blade Roasts (a.k.a. pork rib end roast, pork 7-rib roast, 5-rib roast, rib end pork loin) are fattier than other roasts, but less expensive and with great flavor.
-If the roast is bone-in ask the butcher to crack the backbone between the ribs to make carving easier.
+If the roast is bone-in, then ask the butcher to crack the backbone between the ribs to make carving easier.

 - Pork Top Loin Roasts are created by the butcher by tying two top loins together with the fat sides out.

-- Boston Butts (see below) need long, slow cooking but offer up tremendous flavor.
+- Boston Butts (see below) need long, slow cooking but offer up the tremendous flavor.

-Pork tenderloins (a.k.a. pork tender, pork fillet) are extremely popular.
+Pork tenderloin (a.k.a. pork tender, pork fillet) are extremely popular.
 They are also, along with pork loin chops, the most expensive cut of pork.
 They are lean, tender, and boneless.
 They are also easy to cook—try them grilled, roasted, or broiled—but also easy to overcook, so pay attention when they're on the fire or in the oven!

 Pork Fat Back

-Fat back, a.k.a. fatback, is, much as it sounds, the fat from the back of a pig.
+Pork fat back, a.k.a. fatback, is, much as it sounds, the fat from the back of a pig.
 It is "hard fat" that can be chopped and ground (this is compared to the visceral or "soft fat" found in the abdominal cavity).
-As such, fat back is a key ingredient in sausages to add fat and moisture.
-Fat back has a rather high water content, so adding too much to burgers or meat loaves will cause noticeable shrinkage when cooked.Continue to 18 of 19 below.
+As such, fatback is a key ingredient in sausages to add fat and moisture.
+Fat back has rather high water content, so adding too much to burgers or meat loaves will cause noticeable shrinkage when cooked.Continue to 17 of 18 below.

-Lard is simply the rendered fat from pork.
-It can be used the same way any cooking oil or fat is used, and is prized for the flavor it adds when used for frying.
+Lard is simply rendered fat from pork.
+It can be used the same way any cooking oil or fat is used and is prized for the flavor it adds when used for frying.

 Pork Knuckles, Trotters, and Beyond

-There are plenty more cuts of pork.
-The knuckles and feet (trotters), for example, both of which need long, slow cooking to break down all the connective tissue that otherwise makes them tough but are then prized for their meaty flavor.
+There are plenty more cuts of pork like pork knuckles, trotters, and beyond—the knuckles and feet (trotters), for example, both of which need long, slow cooking to break down all the connective tissue that otherwise makes them tough but are then prized for their meaty flavor.